jonathanmeneses/private-events/Notes.md

 <!--

-TODO: Add Devise views and name to the relevant sign up and update account views

 TODO: On events that i can see, show # of attendees.

 TODO: On my events, show attendee breakdown

-TODO: Add an admin header

 -->